PSM pistol

+History

+The PSM was designed from 1969 until it was completed in 1973.

+Design

 The PSM is a blowback-operated handgun with a double-action trigger and slide-mounted manual safety without a slide stop.
 The grip panels are made from thin aluminum and new model with hard plastic.
 The weapon is made from steel.

-The PSM was designed around the newly developed 5.45×18mm cartridge, which was developed for the weapon by Precision Mechanical Engineering Central Research Institute.
+The pistol as designed around the newly developed 5.45×18mm cartridge, which was developed for the weapon by Precision Mechanical Engineering Central Research Institute.
 The cartridge is capable of penetrating 55 layers of Kevlar at realistic engagement distances.
-However, this is purely a consequence of its hard metal core and the bullet wasn't designed to defeat body armor.
+However, this is purely a consequence of its hard metal core and the bullet was not designed to defeat body armor.
 This cartridge has a bottlenecked case and a spitzer-pointed jacketed bullet.